-On the right: Swami Sivananda, founder of The Divine Life Society.
-On the left: Swami Chidananda, became the organisations president after Sivanandas passing.
+On the left: Swami Sivananda, founder of The Divine Life Society.
+On the right: Swami Chidananda, became the organisations president after Sivanandas passing.

 In April 2017, Tobias and I traveled to northern India to visit different holy places in and around Nainital, Rishikesh and Dharamsala.
 When we planned our trip to Rishikesh, visiting Sivananda Ashram ended up being quite high up on our priority list.
 The Sivananda Ahram is the main ashram of The Divine Life Society, created by its founder Swami Sivananda, a famous Indian saint and guru.
 However, not to long before our trip to India, none of us had ever heard about The Divine Life Society or Swami Sivananda, so how did this place become one of our top priorities during our stay in Rishikesh?